How to Use Neem Oil in Marijuana Growing

 Neem oil is a great complement, and is already considered as a phytosanitary, which although it comes from a natural source, its richness in Azadiractin active principle does not make it particularly harmless, having to consider certain cautions in its uses and applications.
 This is the main difference with potassium soap.

-Don’t miss our post dedicated to Neem Oil.
+Don’t miss our post “How to Use Neem Oil in Marijuana Growing”

 We hope you liked our post and have completed the information so that you are aware of everything you should know about potassium soap.